leakyrelu/caarlos0.github.com/_posts/2017-03-04-distributed-locks-redis.md

 After that, it reads this same table looking for other nodes, and synchronizes with them.

-After that, in the code, we would basically get a new `ILock` from Hazelcast API and use it:
+Finally, in the code, we would basically get a new `ILock` from Hazelcast API and use it, something like this:

 ```java
 if (hazelcast.getLock( jobName + ":" + elementId ).tryLock() {